 Kyoto vs Osaka

-Kyoto Summary
+Kyoto Pros

-• Kyoto is a compact city with many walkable areas/centers.
+- Kyoto is a compact city with many walkable areas/centers.
 There is also a well-developed transport network with subways, trains, and buses.
 Taxis are abundant and relatively affordable.
 Cycling is a popular way to get around Kyoto.

-Osaka Summary
+Osaka Pros

-• Osaka is Japan’s third largest city, home to over 2.8 million people.
+- Osaka is Japan’s third largest city, home to over 2.8 million people.
 It is located on Japan’s main island of Honshu at the mouth of the Yodo River on Osaka Bay, and the city alone extends for over 86 square miles.

-• Most well known for its incredible food scene and the outgoing local population.
+- Most well known for its incredible food scene and the outgoing local population.
 The street scene brings a fun atmosphere to the dynamic city, which is also famous for its high-rise skyline.

-• The city can be accessed via plane, train, bus, and boat.
+- The city can be accessed via plane, train, bus, and boat.
 The bullet train is the best way to travel between Japanese cities.
 Flying is possible using the Osaka Kansai International Airport, but it is more expensive and time-consuming than taking the train.
 Ferries and cruises leave from Osaka Nanko Port.

-• Osaka is a big city with an excellent public transport network.
+- Osaka is a big city with an excellent public transport network.
 Transport is relatively expensive but always runs on time, efficiently connecting all parts of the city.
 The network includes trains, subways, and buses.
 However, buses aren’t recommended for short-term visitors.

-Is Kyoto or Osaka Better
+Is Kyoto or Osaka Better?

 For Things to Do